FriendosClub/QuoteBot/README.md

 - [ ] Add SQL server functionality.
 - [ ] Add more fields to the `guilds` table so stats can show "top" servers.
 - [ ] Implement relational table to keep track of specific quoted messages.
+- [ ] Save and attach files to quote message instead of URLs.